 If the comedy/mystery Having a Wonderful Crime

-would have been a better movie ("Sometimes she doesn't make sense, but that's only when she's talking"), Landis' eye-popping swimsuit
+would have been an overall better movie ("Sometimes she doesn't make sense, but that's only when she's talking"), Landis' eye-popping

 swimsuit scene probably would be one of the most memorable shots of the decade.

 The other important reason Landis should be remembered is for

 Four Jills in a Jeep, her book and film

 about her extensive USO travels during the War.
 Sadly though, when Landis is remembered today it is more likely for her 1948 suicide.